fxnlabs/function-node/README.md

 All API requests must include the following headers for authentication:

-- `X-Public-Key`: Your hex-encoded public key.
+- `X-Address`: Your Ethereum address.
 - `X-Timestamp`: A Unix timestamp of when the request was made.
 - `X-Nonce`: A unique, randomly generated string for each request to prevent replay attacks.
 - `X-Signature`: A signature of the request payload.